EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-28-how-we-work-exercise-and-stand-desk.md

 board, while one of my coworkers stands a majority of the day.
-If you've read our previous [post][] on pair programming, you know that we spend a lot of time at stand desk pairing stations, so we tend to agree to stand or sit for a given pairing station.
+If you've read our previous [post][] on pair programming, you know that we spend a lot of time at stand desk pairing stations, so we tend to agree to stand or sit for a given pairing rotation.

 As far as research is concerned, stand desk allow your body to burn a [modest][] amount of calories, but for us, it is so much more.
 The biggest benefits for our team are: